peerproject/peerproject/ReadMe.txt

 4. COMMERCIAL USE OF THIS SOURCEPACKAGE AS-IS IS NOT PERMITTED.
 	- Some Non-GPL "aggregate" resources do not provide for normal GPL-compliant commercial usage.
-	- Most Images and LibGFL.dll graphic library must first be removed!
-Etc.
+	- Most Images and LibGFL.dll graphic library must first be removed, for example.

 PeerProject is copyright PeerProject Development Team. (peerproject.org)